 Outside the body, copper has been used since 8,000 B.C. for a wide variety of purposes, including its antimicrobial (e.g. kills bacteria) applications.
 This is because copper causes the outer membranes of bacteria to rupture, which results in water and nutrient loss, thereby causing the cell to weaken and die.

-Clearly, copper is an essential mineral for a properly functioning body, and even has health applications outside your body.
+Clearly, copper is an essential mineral for a properly functioning body and even has health applications outside your body.
 Because of this, it only makes sense that extra copper in our lives is a good thing, right?
 As it turns out, this might not be the case.

 From an internal perspective, in most cases, we get all the copper we need through the foods we eat, so supplementation (e.g. purposely increasing the amount of copper in our body) is only required in rare instances such as “severe childhood protein deficiency, persistent infantile diarrhea (usually associated with a diet limited to milk), severe malabsorption (as in sprue), and excessive zinc intake.”
-In fact, almost all of the copper in your body is bound to copper proteins, and any that aren’t attached to these proteins are considered toxic and can cause unwanted side effects such as vomiting, low blood pressure, heart problems, and much more.

 Despite the fact that not even athletes require copper supplementation if they eat good diets, a quick online search for “health benefits of copper” will turn up hundreds of websites claiming to help with arthritis, hair and eye pigmentation, brain function, energy levels, premature aging, and much more.

 As such, except in very rare circumstances, copper supplementation likely won’t help, and could even cause some very real health concerns.

-What Is Copperwear?
+What Is a Copper-Infused Product?

 - Neoprene (or some other semi-stretchy material), which is claimed to provide compression, and